emeralddd123/BirthDayMate/README.md

 Usage
 -----

 Visit [http://localhost:3000](http://localhost:3000) in your browser to access the landing page.
-Sign up, and the app will automatically send birthday wishes to users every day at 7:00 AM.
+Sign up, and the app will automatically send birthday wishes to users on thier birthday at 7:00 AM.

 Task Scheduling
 ---------------